ane/ane.github.io/_drafts/implicit-power.md

 Turns out the simple solution -- instantiate one `BorksImpl` for each keyspace -- was not available, as there could be entities in one *shared* keyspaces mapping to other keyspaces.
-So, one collection like `BorksImpl` needed to know which keyspaces it was supposed to query.
+So, one collection like `BorksImpl` needed to know which keyspaces it was supposed to query, because this information is unavailable to the caller.

-Another problem was that we couldn't simply consolidate all the entries into the same database, as we had access limitations -- callers of `get` acting on keyspace `Foo` were not allowed to see the data in keyspace `Bar`.
+A way around the splitting and namespacing was consolidation, but this introduced security problems.
+We couldn't simply consolidate all the entries into the same database, as we had access limitations -- callers of `get` acting on keyspace `Foo` were not allowed to see the data in keyspace `Bar`.
 This justified the creation of a split by keyspace, isolating data for the purposes of permission control.
 This also destroyed the possibility of the above solution, i.e., instantiate one `BorksImpl` for each keyspace, because *one* `BorksImpl` might have needed to query for data from many keyspaces.

-Then, knowing that our Borks may have existed in any number of keyspaces, the naive implementation was to add the namespace parameter to the `get` method:
+So, a request with an id `123` comes in at `/borks/123`, the application uses the central lookup table to find the target keyspace.
+The initial implementation looked like this.

 ``` scala
 trait Borks {